Statement Last Updated on: 6 July 2021

 For the immediate future we will be collecting personal data concerning your status and details of health regarding Covid 19 Pandemic.
 We collect this as there is a substantial public interest to ensure the safety of everyone and help contain/delay the spread of the virus.
 We will store this personal data on our CRM system and it will keep a record of it for a period of six months post the pandemic (end of pandemic is to be confirmed by the UK Government).
 We will only share this personal data with public bodies or our contractors (who need to enter resident properties) if it necessary to do so.

 Request for Personal data - if you are intending to exercise your right to access (requesting your personal data), Please may we encourage you to use the optional online form.
-Please be mindful that access to our offices are limited and therefore we will only be able to issue you personal data electronically.
-We apologise for any inconvenience this may cause you and we are happy to work with you on a case by case basis to provide you with a tailored service.
+Please be mindful that unless stated differently we will provide your personal data request electronically.

 Notification of Processing Personal Data